Are You a Carer?

 If you are a carer please let us know - we may be able to help you.

-Our Carer's Champion at Stenhouse is Michelle Taylor who is happy to help you with appointments, signposting you to local support groups and to answer any questions about us.
+Our Carer's Champion at Stenhouse is Maria Kirk who is happy to help you with appointments, signposting you to local support groups and to answer any questions about us.

 For local information within the Nottinghamshire Area please contact: